cgpalmer/ms3-project-2/README.md

 1. The user modify page has a form with all previous values form the report.
 2. The user can modify any of the values and resubmit the form.

+<ins>User Delete</ins>

+1. The user delete page will show a single report with a delete button.

 <span id="featuresLeftToImplement"></span>
 ### Features Left to Implement